 Creating Your Own Anti-Acne Essential

-Is sandalwood and turmeric paste good for acne?
+Are sandalwood and turmeric paste good for acne?
 Well, at the rate the abovementioned facts are going, it cannot be denied that combining two powerful elements also mean twice the potency.
-If you are battling acne, acne scars or hyper pigmentation, or dreading the idea of a break out, it only goes to show that you are looking for a tested sandalwood-turmeric paste for acne.
+If you are battling acne, acne scars or hyper-pigmentation, or dreading the idea of a breakout, it only goes to show that you are looking for a tested sandalwood-turmeric paste for acne.

-Here are two of the time-tested and considered safest recipes trusted by many:
+Here are two of the time-tested and considered the safest recipes trusted by many:

 1. Turmeric + sandalwood + rosewater